odinuv/web/en/apv/slides/sql-aggregation/slides.md

 <section markdown='1'>
 ## Example 2 -- Aggregation with Optional elements
 - Number of emails for each person (including those not having any).
-- Non-solution (returns 1 for person without contact, does not return persons without email):
+- Non-solution (returns 1 for a person without any contact, does not return persons without an email):

 {% highlight sql %}
 SELECT person.id_person, COUNT(*)
     FROM person LEFT JOIN contact
     ON person.id_person = contact.id_person
 WHERE contact.id_contact_type = '4'
 GROUP BY person.id_person
 {% endhighlight %}
 </section>